Robert Golden’s opening talk for Art Youth and A Shared Peace

 With that in mind

-in the FIRST act:
+In the FIRST ACT

-we come to understand how power and wealth assault us day by day
+we come to understand how power and wealth assault us day-by-day

-and what that does to our consciousness or may I say,
+and what that does to our consciousness,

-to our perceived truths.
+or may I say, to our perceived truths.

 This makes our struggle for truth central to our beings.

-I’ll now jump to the third act:
+I’ll now jump to the THIRD ACT:

-in which we have imagined
+in which we have imagined and created a future society

-for conformity or curiosity,
+for conformity or for curiosity,

-and now back to the SECOND act:
+Now back to the SECOND ACT:

-We need to ask, how do we get from Act One, our understanding of today
+We need to ask, ‘how do we get from the FIRST ACT,

 We need to imagine that journey,